by Brian Tomasik

 Insofar as evaluative judgments constitute a component of suffering (e.g., "I wish I were dead"), it's clearly true that some people have those sentiments more often than others over a lifetime, and presumably that correlates with underlying neural processes of feeling bad.

-It's plausible that hedonic adaptation and relative judgments are higher-level processes performed on top of the simpler neural processing of raw aversion and pain.
+It's plausible that hedonic adaptation and relative judgments are modifications of or extensions to the simpler neural processing of raw aversion and pain.
 But whether this is true is something of an empirical question -- maybe brains make relative comparisons of emotional states very early on in hedonic processing, rather than at a late stage?
-And people disagree about whether lower-level processes have ethical significance or if only the highest levels of self-reflection do.

 Maybe a sophisticated way to interpret the emotional-relativism position is in terms of utility functions.
 Given a bounded utility function, there's some state that represents the worst possible outcome (normalized utility = 0) and another that represents the best possible outcome (normalized utility = 1).
 Any bounded utility function can be normalized to the same [0,1] scale, so in that sense, comparisons are relative: Utility functions are unique only up to a positive affine transformation, and only comparisons are possible.
 There's no unique, absolute number for the utility of something.